 Here are some reasons why I’d recommend taking a break from sugar, gluten, and dairy.

 Sugar – Sugar has been compared to cocaine, because the brain reacts to it in a similar way.
 I know from experience how crazy addictions to sugar can get, and how capricious it can make one’s energy levels.
-If you think you may consume too much sugar, I highly recommend doing a sugar cleanse, where you avoid fruit and sugar for two weeks (low glycemic sweeteners like coconut sugar are okay).
+If you think you may consume too much sugar, I highly recommend doing a sugar cleanse, where you avoid sugar for two weeks (fruit is okay).
 What you’ll find afterwards is that regular sugar tastes gross and way too sugary.
-You’ll be able to discern the difference between fruits and sweets that are too sacchariney sweet and those are on the lower end of the glycemic index.
+You’ll be able to discern the difference sweets that are too sacchariney sweet and those are on the lower end of the glycemic index.
 These kinds of sugars won’t cause your blood sugar to soar, and later crash.

 Gluten – Here’s another parallel between every day food and hard drugs: gluten clings to the same opiate receptors in the brain as heroine.
 Addictiveness aside, gluten can also cause inflammation, indigestion, bloating, fatigue, brain fog, and more serious symptoms, depending on how sensitive you are to it.
 The good news is that if you do find out that you have a gluten-sensitivity, you can still enjoy whole grains in the form of quinoa, brown rice, amaranth, and other ancient grains.